WordPress/gutenberg/docs/how-to-guides/block-theme/README.md

-# Creating a block-based theme
+# Create a block theme

-The purpose of this tutorial is to show how to create a basic block based theme and help theme developers transition to full site editing.
+The purpose of this tutorial is to show how to create a block theme and help theme developers transition to full site editing.

 You will learn about the required files, how to combine templates and template parts, how to add presets for global styles, and how to add blocks and export the templates in the site editor.

 Full site editing is an experimental feature and the workflow in this tutorial is likely to change.